temporalio/documentation/docs/php/testing.md

 3. Use `WorkflowClient` to run the Workflow and assert the result.

 The problem may occur when your Workflow depends on some time changes: it waits for timeout or some other conditions.
-In unit tests we don't want to waste time waiting for timeouts.
-Thus, by default, the test server starts with
+In unit tests, we don't want to waste time waiting for timeouts.

-a _"time-skipping"_ option.
+Thus, by default, the test server starts with a _"time-skipping"_ option.
 It means that if the Workflow has a timer, the server doesn't wait for it and continues immediately.
 For example, when testing such a Workflow the test server will not wait for a minute:

 ```php
 #[WorkflowInterface]